 Wins: hand-eye coordination, math, communication, discovery

-*Lacing Apple Instead of having lots of different lacing cards or shapes, I like simple.
+- Lacing Apple: Instead of having lots of different lacing cards or shapes, I like to keep it simple.
 This is sturdy, the “needle” is safe and not sharp.
-It requires several motions to do the lacing.
+It requires several motions to lace.

-*Aarons Thinking Putty for bigger kids and adults I use this myself.
-Not only it is a great sensory experience, it strengthens the hands and doubles as a “fidget” to keep hands busy and boost focus.
-A great boredom buster.
+- Aaron’s Thinking Putty for older kids & adults.
+I use this myself.
+Not only is it a great sensory experience, it strengthens hands and doubles as a “fidget” to boost focus and a boredom buster.

-*Rubik’s Cube This is great for older kids and adults.
+- Rubik’s Cube: Link 1: Starter Link 2: Advanced This is great for older kids and adults.
 It gets the fingers and the brain moving at the same time.
 This is a win-win!
 The cool thing about the cube is that once you learn the algorithms of the solutions, the skill set changes to more of a visual perception exercise that is nearly automatic.
 My son can solve them so easily now, that he works it repeatedly to relax.
 Yes!
 Really!
 This also helps teach the value of algorithms, and systems for problem-solving that you do over and over to get results.

 *As an Amazon Associate I earn from qualifying purchases.